Tickets Sintra

 • Best time to visit: Spring (April to June) is ideal for your visit, with mild weather and gardens in full bloom.

-Pena Palace Opening Hours
+Detailed Pena Palace hours

 Address: Estrada da Pena, 2710-609 Sintra, Portugal | Find on Google Maps